Total Loss in Car Insurance: How It’s Decided and Paid

 • Receiving payment once the paperwork is complete

-In some situations, drivers focus only on the payment amount and miss the rest of the process.
+In some situations, drivers focus only on the settlement number and miss the rest of the process.
 Storage fees, title issues, missing paperwork, or a lender payoff can all slow things down.
 That is why it helps to treat a total loss as both a money question and a document question.

-Before you accept a total-loss settlement, review the details carefully.
+Before accepting a total-loss settlement, review the details carefully.
 A practical checklist helps:

 • Confirm the vehicle details in the valuation are correct